On the number of independent solutions of algebraic differential equations: Introduction

 \section{Introduction}

-In \cite{freitag2022any} it is shown that given $X$ an order one differential equation over a differential field $(k,\delta)$ of characteristic zero, if \emph{any} four solutions $y_1, y_2, y_3, y_4$ of $X$ are algebraically independent over $k$, then \emph{all} solutions are algebraically independent over $k$.
+In \cite{freitag2022any} it is shown that given $X$ an order one differential equation over a differential field $(k,\delta)$ of characteristic zero, if \emph{any four} distinct nonalgebraic solutions are algebraically independent over $k$, then \emph{all} distinct nonalgebraic solutions are algebraically independent over $k$.
 When $k$ equals its constant subfield $C$, four can be replaced by two.

 In the context of considering solutions in an arbitrary differential field extending $k$ (or even arbitrary meromorphic solutions), there is no meaningful way to change the above \emph{universal} quantification over solutions to an existential one - one might always build a differential field extension of $k$ containing arbitrarily many independent solutions of $X$.

-When restrictions are placed upon the field extensions of $k$ under consideration, such an existential version becomes possible.
+However, when restrictions are placed upon the field extensions of $k$ under consideration, such an existential version becomes possible.
 In \cite[Conjecture 1.2]{kumbhakar2024classification}, the authors consider only differential field extensions $K$ of $k$ adding no new constants, conjecturing:

 \begin{conj} \cite{kumbhakar2024classification} A first order differential equation over $k$ (respectively, an autonomous differential equation over $C$) is not of general type if and only if it has at most three (respectively, at most one) algebraically independent solutions in any given differential field extension of $k$ having $C$ as its field of constants. \end{conj}